kubernetes/enhancements/keps/sig-auth/3221-structured-authorization-configuration/README.md

 ###### How can this feature be enabled / disabled in a live cluster?

 - [x] Feature gate
-  - Feature gate name: `AuthorizationConfig`
+  - Feature gate name: `StructuredAuthorizationConfig`
   - Components depending on the feature gate:
         - kube-apiserver